NVIDIA/aistore/docs/getting_started.md

 > It is expected that within a given cluster, all AIS target machines are identical, hardware-wise.

-* [Linux](#Linux) (with `gcc`, `sysstat` and `attr` packages, and kernel 4.15+) or [MacOS](#MacOS)
+* [Linux](#Linux) (with `GCC`, `sysstat` and `attr` packages, and kernel 4.15+) or [macOS](#macOS)
 * [Go 1.18 or later](https://golang.org/dl/) (and look for go1.18.1)
 * Extended attributes (`xattrs` - see next section)
 * Optionally, Amazon (AWS) or Google Cloud Platform (GCP) account(s)

 ### Linux

-Depending on your Linux distribution, you may or may not have `gcc`, `sysstat`, and/or `attr` packages.
+Depending on your Linux distribution, you may or may not have `GCC`, `sysstat`, and/or `attr` packages.
 These packages must be installed.

-Speaking of distributions, our current default recommendations is Ubuntu Server 20.04 LTS.
+Speaking of distributions, our current default recommendation is Ubuntu Server 20.04 LTS.
 But Ubuntu 18.04 and CentOS 8.x (or later) will also work.
 As well as numerous others.

 For the [local filesystem](performance.md), we currently recommend xfs.
 But again, this (default) recommendation shall not be interpreted as a limitation of any kind: other fine choices include zfs, ext4, f2fs, and more.

 Since AIS itself provides n-way mirroring and erasure coding, hardware RAID would _not_ be recommended.
 But can be used, and will work.

-The capability called [extended attributes](https://en.wikipedia.org/wiki/Extended_file_attributes), or `xattrs`, is a long time POSIX legacy supported by all mainstream filesystems with no exceptions.
-Unfortunately, `xattrs` may not always be enabled in the Linux kernel configurations - the fact that can be easily found out by running `setfattr` command.
+The capability called [extended attributes](https://en.wikipedia.org/wiki/Extended_file_attributes), or `xattrs`, is a long-time POSIX legacy supported by all mainstream filesystems with no exceptions.
+Unfortunately, `xattrs` may not always be enabled in the Linux kernel configurations - the fact that can be easily found out by running the `setfattr` command.

 If disabled, please make sure to enable xattrs in your Linux kernel configuration.
 To quickly check: